josecelano/game-of-life/README.md

 - Create a toroidal array and use it like the container in the grid.

 ## Todo

+- Workflow to run tests with coverage report.
+- Workflow to publish crate.
+- Cargo alias for code coverage.

 See `todo` labels in the code.